Rebrip.org.br

 The case hereof refers to the drug lopinavir/ritonavir, used by approximately 70 thousand

-to HIV/Aids treatment.
+people in Brazil to HIV/Aids treatment.
 Since its incorporation in SUS (Unified Heath System),

 the drug is under private monopoly, despite the several questioning on patents validity that